 When you enter into a contract, the parties usually intend to abide by the terms of the contract.
 However, circumstances change and even contracts that are carefully and professionally drafted are violated.
 Whether your situation involves an employment contract, construction contract, vendor contract, or commercial contract, our team has the experience you need on your side.

-Let us put our years of successful civil litigation experience to work in reviewing your case.
+Let us put our 25+ years of successful civil litigation experience to work in reviewing your case.
+Contact us online or call (888) 633-5580 for a consultation.

 Contracts come in many forms, including written, oral and "implied" contracts (created based upon the conduct of the parties involved).
 Written contracts are by far the most common form of contracts that lead to legal disputes between businesses.
 For there to be a binding contract, there must be offer, acceptance, and consideration.
 The offer is a proposal for an exchange.
 Acceptance is an agreement to the proposed exchange in the exact form that it was offered (this is called the "mirror image" rule).